 The tubing that connects the machine’s motor to the mask or plugs

 Your BiPap machine might also have other features, such as a heated humidifier.

 If you are buying a BiPap machine for home use, you may want to talk with a professional

 who sells home medical equipment.
 This person can help you pick the type of BiPap

 machine best suited to your needs.
-He or she can also give you instructions about
+They can also give you instructions about how and